Nymphomaniac (film)

 The world premiere of the uncut Volume I occurred on 16 February 2014 at the 64th Berlin International Film Festival, while the uncut Volume II premiered at the 71st Venice International Film Festival.
 The world premiere of the Director's Cut took place in Copenhagen on 10 September 2014.
 It was nominated for the 2014 Nordic Council Film Prize.

 Nymphomaniac is the third and final installment in von Trier's unofficially titled Depression Trilogy, following Antichrist and Melancholia.

 Plot

-On a snowy evening, middle-aged bachelor Seligman (Stellan Skarsgård) finds self-diagnosed nymphomaniac Joe (Charlotte Gainsbourg) beaten up and lying in the alleyway behind his apartment.
-He takes her back to his home and, over tea, listens intently as Joe recounts the story of her libidinous life.
-Seligman, a highly educated but cloistered man, connects and analyses Joe's stories with what he has read about.
-Seligman's favourite hobby to read about is fly fishing, which is why he has a fly fishing lure on his wall and this is how their conversation begins.
-Throughout the story he parallels much of what she has experienced with various methods of the sport.
+Highly educated but cloistered middle-aged bachelor Seligman finds nymphomaniac Joe beaten up and lying in the alleyway behind his apartment.
+He takes her to his home and listens as Joe recounts the story of her libidinous life.
+Seligman parallels much of what she has experienced with various methods of fly fishing, his favorite sport.